altanner/graphical-data-apps/site-build/content/posts/03layout.md

 ## Creating a meaningful layout
 {{< admonition type="question" title="Exercise: build your app's layout." open=true >}}
 Through the rest of this course we will be building a **visualiser for World Demographics Data**.
 Our first exercise is to prepare our layout for this.
 We will edit some of the things we have already made, and create some new items as well.
-Each time you save the file, Streamlit will automatically update XXXXXXXX
+Preview each of your changes by saving your file, and you will immediately be able to see how things are looking in the apps' tab in your browser.
 1. Remove the `st.write()` line that we added earlier.
 2. Change the **title** in the page to "World Demographics".
 Put it in the sidebar.
 3. Change the **tab title of the page** to "Demo App" (modify the contents of `st.set_page_config()`).
 4. Create **two** columns in the main app space, with the left column being five times wider than the right one.
 5. Add an information box to the **left hand column**, saying "Welcome to the global demographic data explorer app!"
 6. Add an image to the **right hand column**, using `st.image()`.
-We will use the image `globe.png`, included with the [course resources download](XXXX) we got earlier
+We will use the image `globe.png`, included with the [course resources download](https://github.com/alleetanner/graphical-data-apps/raw/main/data-apps.zip) we got earlier
 {{< /admonition >}}

 {{< admonition type="warning" title="Solution: layout exercise" open=false >}}